FractalAwareness-Cavin/3IATLAS-astro-app-import/README.md

 These can be used with many apps such as SkySafari/SkyVoyager, Stellarium, KStars and Solar Fire along with others that can use the listed file types.
 For Astro Gold and TimePassages, unfortunately, there's no way to import new moving bodies.
 However, we have listed instructions about how to add it as a non-moving body for these apps if desired.

+This is a work-in-progress.
+Some of the apps weren't as easy to modify as imagined, so please be cautious and if anything is difficult or too technical, feel free to [email me](mailto:cavinbirdseyetarot@gmail.com).
+I'll try to fix it up quickly if possible.
+I'm still working to make sure all the apps will actually work, so if they don't, then again you may [email me](mailto:cavinbirdseyetarot@gmail.com)).

 ## Where to start?